Magnus Stenbock: Swedish counteroffensive and the Battle of Helsingborg

 The Danes entrenched themselves in Helsingborg and transported the wounded soldiers, together with the city's women and children, to Helsingør.
 Rantzau handed over command to major general Frantz Joachim von Dewitz.
-Stenbock refrained from storming the city and on 1 March he installed a battery at Pålsjö beach, which bombarded the Danish ship traffic.
+Stenbock refrained from storming the city and on 1 March he installed a battery at Pålsjö beach, which bombarded Danish ship traffic.
 On 3 March, Stenbock began the bombardment of Helsingborg, destroying much of the city.
 Frederick IV ordered von Dewitz to evacuate the city immediately and transport the troops to Zealand, and the Danish evacuation began the following day under intense Swedish artillery fire.
 The Danes burned their carriages, threw away their food stores and slaughtered thousands of horses which they left in the streets, basements and wells of the city.
 On 5 March, von Dewitz was the last Dane to leave Scania on a boat.
 At the entrance of the reclaimed city, Stenbock was forced to command farmers to dispose of the horse carcasses, which were buried in mass graves or dumped in the sea.
 Stenbock left the city on 9 March and reunited with his family in Malmö.

 After Stenbock's victory at Helsingborg, a heroic cult began to grow around him in the Swedish empire.
 He received personal congratulations from the Queen Dowager Hedvig Eleonora, Princess Ulrika Eleonora, Duke Charles Frederick of Holstein-Gottorp, King Stanisław Leszczyński and the Duke of Marlborough.
-Throughout the Kingdom, Stenbock's victory was celebrated with tributes, writings and artistic works, and a general thanksgiving ceremony was held on 18 March, where Stenbock's name was praised.
+Stenbock's victory was celebrated with tributes and artistic works, and a general thanksgiving ceremony was held on 18 March, where Stenbock's name was praised.
 In April, Stenbock traveled to Stockholm to inform the Privy Council about the new strategic situation.
 On arrival, he was hailed by the citizens of Stockholm and he held several victory speeches before the clergy and peasant estates.
 The Riksdag of the Estates offered him the Bååtska palace, and on 21 May the Privy council appointed him field marshal, sending the letter of appointment to Charles XII in Bender for the King's signature.